carltongibson/django-unique-user-email/README.md

 The goal of this package is to give you the tools you need for login-by-email with Django's default `User` model.
 I believe this should be a option in Django itself, so it's a proof-of-concept for a future discussion there too.

 **Coming Soon**

+## Testing

+* Clone the repo, create a virtual environment, and `pip install -e .` the package.
+* You can run with `just test`.

+    This wraps the full command:

+        django-admin test --settings=tests.settings --pythonpath=.